 During the Phone Camp, I learnt some of the core functionality required in any app such as how to create more pages and link them together, how to attach event handlers to controls and how to customize the application icon displayed on the Start Screen.

 I’ve found the visual tools inside Visual Studio to be more than sufficient for me so far, but have seen other students really getting along with Expression Blend.
-Adobe Fireworks is my graphics editor of choice, having used it for years before Macromedia got bought out.
+Adobe Fireworks is my graphics editor of choice, having used it for years before Macromedia existed.
 My sketches for the app were a little less hi-tech, with pen and paper using Michael Bach’s template.

-I’m not really a console gamer and definitely not a games developer, so while I can appreciate the look and feel of the Metro dashboard on a friend’s Xbox 360, I can’t see myself developing any games for it at present.
-My experience with the Phone Camp and WP7 development should however prove very useful when it comes to Windows 8 development, and I eagerly await the Consumer Preview.
+I’m not really a console gamer and definitely not a games developer, so while I can appreciate the look and feel of the Metro dashboard on a friend’s Xbox, I can’t see myself developing any games for it at present.
 I used my hybrid stylus-based Windows XP Tablet PC extensively in school, and enjoyed using the applications that were enhanced for tablets (OneNote, Crosswords, Hexic!).
 I use and develop for an Apple iPad and Android Galaxy Tab 10.1 at present, but certainly look forward to getting reacquainted with a Windows tablet.

 With my final year at Staffordshire University coming to an end this spring, I look forward to returning full time to App Haus, developing mobile applications.
 Depending on how my experience with Windows Phone progresses, I hope to be able to either offer it as an additional platform in the business or perhaps to continue developing apps in my free time.